Node Status Display¶

 The Load Average is the average number of processes that have been running on the node for the last 1, 5, and 15 minutes.
 Free Space tells you how much space is available on local storage devices.
 Flash is the internal non-volatile storage where the operating system, configuration files, and software packages are kept. /tmp is a filesystem in memory that stores the node’s current status and various temporary files.
 Memory is the amount of RAM available for running processes on the node.

 The OLSR Entries show the total number of entries in the routing table, as well as the number of nodes currently connected to the mesh network.

-The AREDN® development team now has the ability to post messages which Internet-connected nodes will automatically retrieve once every 12 hours.
-There are two types of messages: QST/broadcast messages intended for all nodes, and directed messages which are only retrieved by individual nodes.
-Messages are displayed at the top of the Node Status page above the node name.
+The AREDN® development team has the ability to post messages which Internet-connected nodes will automatically retrieve once every 12 hours.
+There are two types of messages: broadcast messages intended for all nodes, and directed messages which are only retrieved by individual nodes.
+Messages are displayed in a yellow banner on a node’s webpages above the node name.
 Be aware that there is no guarantee of privacy for these messages, since anyone can view the message repository online.

 There is a Charts button next to the node’s Signal Strength display, and clicking this button takes you to Signal Charts.
 This page shows RF signal information in both a realtime and an archived view.
 The default view shows the average signal of all connected stations in realtime.